nbcommunication/WireMailPostmarkApp/README.md

 3. In your admin, go to Modules > Refresh, then Modules > New, then click on the Install button for this module.

 # API
 Prior to using this module, you must set up a server in your [Postmark account](https://account.postmarkapp.com/servers) and create an API Token.
-You should also set up a [Sender Signature](https://account.postmarkapp.com/signature_domains) Add the API Token and Sender Signature to the module's settings.
+You should also set up a [Sender Signature](https://account.postmarkapp.com/signature_domains).
+Add the API Token and Sender Signature to the module configuration.

 ## Usage
 Usage is similar to the basic WireMail implementation, although a few extra options are available.
 Please refer to the [WireMail documentation](https://processwire.com/api/ref/wire-mail/) for full instructions on using WireMail, and to the examples below.